Oklahoma medical providers given broad exemptions under state's new health exchange rules

 Through its website, the Health Care Authority is soliciting public comment on the emergency rules until July 14.

-The rules will have to be approved by the Health Care Authority's governing board and will then go to Stitt for final approval.
+The rules will have to go before the Health Care Authority's governing board for approval before being sent to Stitt for final approval.

 Stitt nixed the previous health information exchange rules, saying he believed they were unconstitutional because all providers would have been required to participate in the system.
 He urged the Health Care Authority to offer more provider exemptions.